Rules for Self Care

 Before she knew it, years went by and she had a successful career but she didn’t have much going on in her personal life or her growth as a woman because she never took the time to truly learn who she was outside of work.

-That's my nightmare: to work so much that I never look up from my laptop to enjoy life.
+That's my nightmare: to work so much that I never look up from my laptop or phone to enjoy life.
 Life is more than just work, we all need to give ourselves time to breathe.
 Work will always be there when we come back.
 There are some days I let myself lay down when I usually wouldn't or when I know I need the rest because it will fuel me in the long run.

 You need rest, you need time to let your mind and body reset.
 If you don’t allow yourself that option, life will find a way to slow you down some way.
 Go ahead and slow yourself down to avoid it.